valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.3.0/README.md

 The “Create Case” plugin action has been improved to allow users to fill in more case details when creating a new case in Open Zaak.
 Previously, only the required fields were included when a case was created.
 With this update, additional (optional) fields can now be completed, making it easier to register cases with all the relevant information right from the start.

+* **Conditially display widgets**

+Case widgets can now be conditionally displayed based on information in the case.
+A number of conditions can be configured for each case widgets, that the case has to meet in order for the widget to be shown.
+This allows for a cleaner widget page as widgets can be hidden that don't apply to the current case.

 ## Bugfixes

 * Case widgets of type FormIO will now correctly finish loading and no longer cause the widget